 Bill held up a hand for quiet.
 “I don’t suppose anybody has anything as old-fashioned as a notebook?”

 “I carry a notebook and a pen.”
-A thirty-something woman called out.
+A forty-something woman called out.
 “My name is Steph.”

 “What are you, Steph—a journalist?”

 “An author, but I’d be happy to be the group’s scribe.”